-What health care decisions are you struggling with?
+What healthcare decisions are you struggling with?
 Would a review of the scientific evidence help inform this decision?
 Share your ideas with the Agency for Healthcare Research and Quality's (AHRQ) Evidence-based Practice Center (EPC) Program.
-AHRQ will use these ideas to determine the focus of its evidence reports for next fiscal year (i.e., AHRQ can provide an evidence report at no cost).
-Your input is important!
+If you have any questions, please contact firstname.lastname@example.org.

 Before You Get Started

 When you submit a suggestion, you are nominating a topic for a potential evidence report by the Effective Health Care (EHC) Program.

 Evidence reports are based on existing published research.
 Therefore, there must be enough published literature about a topic in order for an evidence report to be conducted.
 If you are interested in submitting ideas for new primary research funding (i.e., not a topic for evidence report), go to Funding Announcements.

 Submit Your Suggestion

 Please fill in this form as completely as possible and email the completed form to email@example.com, or you may mail a printed copy to:

 While we don't require your name or affiliations, if you provide contact information we may reach out to you if we have questions about your nomination.
 The information you provide in this form (except personally identifying information) will be publicly posted on the AHRQ Web site at Topics Nominated for a New Evidence Review.

 You may attach supporting documents to your nomination.

 1. What is the decision or change (e.g. clinical topic, practice guideline, system design, delivery of care) you are facing or struggling with where a summary of the evidence would be helpful?